FREN111 Elementary French II

 - complete written assignments, such as short compositions and grammatical exercises;

-Reference, Resource, or Learning Materials to be used by Students:Students use the textbook, workbook, and multimedia resources of first-year proficiency-based French program.
-See course format.
+Reference, Resource, or Learning Materials to be used by Student:Students use the textbook, workbook, and multimedia resources of first-year proficiency-based French program.
+See course syllabus.

 Review/Approval Date - 3/98; Core Goals/Objectives added 4/04; Revised 4/2011; New Core 8/2015